 If you're lost or stranded anywhere, you better get used to 7-eleven.
 They are not like the dingy low-quality ones back home, but over here it is clean, well-stocked and even has postal and train/bus ticketing services!

 The earthquake caused an immediate change in weather with rain forecasted for the last few days, ending our cycling trip with a quiet one filled with food, city walks, local interactions and slow rides.

 Bicycles in Taiwan are allowed in certain carriages making it convenient and easy for us.
-We ended our Taiwan trip in Kaohsiung and spent the day returning our Giant bikes, gorging on milk tea and enjoying the last sunshine days of Taiwan (thankfully, we were blessed with good weather!)
+We ended our Taiwan trip in Kaohsiung and spent the day returning our Giant bikes, gorging on milk tea and enjoying the last sunshine days of Taiwan, among some of the best things to do in Kaohsiung (thankfully, we were blessed with good weather!)

 For days, we had experienced the finest moments of Taiwanese hospitality when we had our tyres punctured and had to hitch rides in the middle of nowhere and on the other end, when the natural disaster struck Taiwan, the locals were wildly optimistic and calm; no sense of panic as aftershocks continued the next morning.
 Just an admirable determination to move on and face the future forwards perhaps, or they probably knew that their buildings were designed to withstand the fiercest earthquakes!

 If you want understand the thrill of cycling in Taiwan along the east coast, then Taiwan might be the place for you to dive deeper into your athletic capacity.